EDUCBA

 5. Dynamic Nature

-For any IoT use case, the first and foremost step is to collecting and converting data in such a way that means business decisions can be made out of it.
+For any IoT use case, the first and foremost step is to collect and convert data so that business decisions can be made out of it.
 In this whole process, various components of IoT need to change their state dynamically.
-For example, the input of a temperature sensor will vary continuously based on weather conditions, locations, etc. IoT devices should be designed this keeping in mind.
+For example, the input of a temperature sensor will vary continuously based on weather conditions, locations, etc. IoT devices should be designed with this keeping in mind.

 6. Intelligence

-In almost every IoT use cases in today’s world, the data is used to make important business insights and drive important business decisions.
+In almost every IoT use case in today’s world, the data is used to make important business insights and drive important business decisions.
 We develop machine learning/ deep learning models on top of this massive data to obtain valuable insights.
 The analog signals are preprocessed and converted to a format on which machine-learning models are trained.
-We need to keep in mind the proper data infrastructure based on business needs.
+We need to remember the proper data infrastructure based on business needs.

 7. Energy

-From end components to connectivity and analytics layers, the whole ecosystems demand a lot of energy.
+Ecosystems demand a lot of energy from end components to connectivity and analytics layers.
 While designing an IoT ecosystem, we need to consider design methodology such that energy consumption is minimal.

 8. Safety

 One of the main features of the IoT ecosystem is security.
-In the whole flow of an IoT ecosystem, sensitive information is passed from endpoints to the analytics layer via connectivity components.
-While designing an IoT system we need to adhere to proper safety, security measures, and firewalls to keep the data away from misuse and manipulations.
-Compromising any component of an IoT ecosystem can eventually lead to failure of the whole pipeline.
+Connectivity components pass sensitive information from endpoints to the analytics layer in the entire flow of an IoT ecosystem.
+While designing an IoT system, we must adhere to proper safety, security measures, and firewalls to keep the data from misuse and manipulation.
+Compromising any component of an IoT ecosystem can eventually lead to the failure of the whole pipeline.

 9. Integration